mbuckler/personal-website/content/post/bad-dnn-asic.md

 10. *Software?
 Lame.*

-	Listen, if we wanted to make software we would have joined Facebook.
-Let's just have one engineer extend gcc so that we aren't *technically* lying when we say that you can write code for our chip.
+	Listen, if we wanted to write software we would have joined Facebook.
+Let's just have one engineer extend gcc to compile to our instruction set so that we aren't *technically* lying when we say that you can write code for our chip.

 	<details>
 	    <summary>Why is this so bad?</summary>
-		Hardware designers can get dismissive about software simply because it isn't their area of expertise, but hardware is useless without software support!
+		I hope this goes without saying, but hardware is useless without software support!
+Hardware designers can get dismissive about software simply because it isn't their area of expertise but they really shouldn't.
 With a few exceptions here and there, even application specific hardware must be programmed.
 Any pitch for a new piece of hardware must include both the exciting new features that the hardware provides as well as an in-depth description of the software stack used to program the hardware.
-The features are why someone might be interested and the software stack is how they can leverage these great features.
+The features are why someone might be interested in the hardware and the software stack is how someone might use the hardware to leverage those great features.
 Because hardware designers are the most comfortable with the complexities of their hardware, they should be actively involved in the development of the software stack for their system.
 	</details>

 I hope this helps you develop a useless deep learning chip of your very own!
-Did I missed any classic hardware design sins?
+Did I miss any hardware design sins?
 If you can think of any, feel free to let me know in the comments below. :smile: